sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 Because of the fairly symmetric way that we set up the response scale, there is a sense in which the midpoint of the scale should have been coded as 0 (no opinion), and the two endpoints should be **+3** (strongly agree) and **-3** (strongly disagree).
-By recoding the data in this way it is a bit more reflective of how we really think about the responses.
-The recoding here is pretty straightforward, we just subtract 4 from the raw scores.
+By transforming the data in this way it is a bit more reflective of how we really think about the responses.
+The transformation is pretty straightforward, we just subtract 4 from the raw scores.
 In jamovi you can do this by computing a new variable: click on the ``Compute`` button in the ``Data`` tab and you will see that a new variable has been added to the